fabriq-cloud/fabriq/README.md

 we used an `external-service` deployment template, and will surface it on `main.hello-world.timfpark.fabriq.cloud` as a specific example of the general form `{deployment}.{service}.{team}.{org}.fabriq.cloud`.

-TODO: Can we use a service operator within the `external-service` template to automatically point DNS to the host it is configured on?
-TODO: Use a host probe to identify the ingress IP address such that Fabriq knows it?
-Or can we just establish a CNAME for the host and then point the deployment to that CNAME?

 Additionally, each time that we push a commit to our `main` branch, our GitHub CI will build our service's container, and assuming its test pass, update our `main` deployment so that we can test it.

 ## Container Promotion